Thank you for reading our post, please rate this article at the end.

 The prime time to catch bass fish is before their spawning season.
 During their pre-spawn in spring when the waters are a nice mild temperature, around 55 to 65 degrees.

-The best time of day for bass fishing is early morning or late in the evening -the times when the sunlight isn’t too bright overhead.
+The best time of day for bass fishing is early morning or late evening when the sunlight isn’t too bright overhead.

 However, this should not stop you from bass fishing during other times.
 The fall is also a great time to fish as the weather is an agreeable temperature for them.

-In the middle of winter, a mild afternoon will also bring out the bass.
+A mild afternoon will also bring out the bass in the middle of winter.

 What do Bass fish Eat?

-It’s a good idea to have some in-depth knowledge of what bass fish like to eat.
+It is a good idea to have an in-depth knowledge of what bass fish like to eat.
 This will guide you in choosing your lures and baits.

-It has been stated in the past, that fully-grown largemouth bass generally feed on small fish like perch, sunfish, and minnows.
-They are also known to eat frogs, crayfish, insects, lizards, and small aquatic birds.
+It has been stated that fully grown largemouth bass feed on small fish like perch, sunfish, and minnows.
+They also eat frogs, crayfish, insects, lizards, and small aquatic birds.

-However, according to more recent studies, it turns out the bass fish, in reality, eat anything!
+However, according to more recent studies, bass fish eat anything!

 They will eat whatever is readily available in their environment.
-Biologists have examined the contents of the stomachs of a number of bass from all over the continent and have found a wide variety of matter.
+Biologists have examined the contents of the stomachs of bass from all over the continent and have found a wide variety of matter.

-Some of the more surprising creatures discovered in bass stomachs are; snakes, grass shrimp, and even other smaller bass fish!
+Some of the more surprising creatures discovered in bass stomachs are snakes, grass shrimp, and even smaller bass fish!

 It seems that what bass fish eat is more dependent on its size.
-Whatever they can catch that can fit in their mouths, they’ll eat.
+They’ll eat whatever they can catch that can fit in their mouths.

-So it stands to reason that smaller bass will eat small prey and larger bass will eat bigger prey.
-For example, a largemouth bass could eat a rainbow trout that is up to 10 to 12 inches long.
+This is why smaller bass will eat small prey, and larger bass will eat bigger prey.
+For example, a largemouth bass could eat a rainbow trout up to 10 to 12 inches long.

-Young bass need to feed on insects and insect larvae which are now thought to be a vital source of food that enables them to grow well.
-This will help them thrive in lakes, ponds, and rivers where there are lots of aquatic insects.
+Young bass need to feed on insects and insect larvae, which are now considered a vital source of food that enables them to grow well.
+This will help them thrive in lakes, ponds, and rivers with many aquatic insects.

 Bass don’t like eating plants.
 Although aquatic plants have been found in the belly of bass, this is because they prey on other species that often eat aquatic plants.
 Bass do not get any nutrition from eating plants.